marky116x/Intership-Surfboard-coreillustrio/weekly-reports/4th-Week-report.md

 This week was more towards in-depth learning of programming concepts and angular web development. here, is the day by day summary.
 ## Day 15
-Today, we went over variable declaration in TypeScript and its data types.
+Today, we went over variable declaration and its data types.
 One thing that stood out was the "!" (definite assignment assertion) in TypeScript.
 Basically, if you do:

 ```typescript
 name!: string;